 Speak to us to learn more about the chickenpox vaccine

 When it comes to the health of you and your children, leaving things to chance is simply not an option.
-If you or your child has never been infected with chickenpox — or if you are not sure of your vaccination status — schedule an appointment with a HealthCare Partners Nevada pediatric specialist and speak to them about getting vaccinated.
+If you or your child has never been infected with chickenpox — or if you are not sure of your vaccination status — schedule an appointment with an Intermountain Healthcare pediatric specialist and speak to them about getting vaccinated.
 Doing so will help you and your family avoid potentially dangerous complications from the chickenpox virus.